Pitt football | Pinnock, Kessman turn heads among NFL scouts ahead of draft

 He owns the record for the longest field goal in Heinz Field history; no professional kicker has ever made a longer field goal than Kessman’s 55-yarder against Syracuse in 2018.
 He earned All-ACC second team honors in 2020 and was a semifinalist for the Lou Groza Award, which is awarded to college football’s top kicker.

-During his Pitt career, Kessman made 12-of-18 field goals from 50-plus territory.
-His 66.7 percent success rate from 50-plus set an NCAA record.
+During his Pitt career, Kessman made 12 of 18 field goals from 50-plus territory.
+His 66.7% success rate from 50-plus set an NCAA record.

 Commented